RosaNunezRivera/read-file-desktop-application/README.md

 - **Logging**: Implement logging and auditing features to record important events, actions, and errors that occur within the application.
 - **Error Handling and Reporting**: Implement robust error handling mechanisms to gracefully handle errors that may occur during file reading, data processing, or database insertion.

-## Installation
+## Installation Instruction

-1. Clone the repository or download the source code.
+1. Clone or download the project repository.
-2. Open the solution in Visual Studio.
+2. Open the solution file in Visual Studio.
-3. Build the solution to ensure all dependencies are resolved.
+3. Build the solution to restore dependencies.
+4. Configure the database connection string in the application.
-4. Run the application.
+5. Run the application.

 ## Usage